bradleynz/axmos-home-hub/README.md

 - CQRS - Command Query Response Segregation

 ### Diagrams used to explain decisions
-Please find the design diagram in the diagrams folder
+Please find the design diagrams in the diagrams folder

 ### Design Decisions
 * Platform - to build this API out I decided to use nest JS it provides a great framework to build highly scalable applications